Chittoor Municipal Corporation

 Chittoor Municipal Corporation is a civic body of Chittoor in the Indian state of Andhra Pradesh.
+In 2012 Chittoor Municipality is upgraded to Chittoor Municipal Corporation.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Chittoor Municipal Corporation is headed by Mayor of city and governed by Commissioner.

 History

 The municipality of Chittoor was constituted as a III–Grade in the year 1917.
 It was then upgraded to II–Grade in 1950, I–Grade in 1965, Special Grade in 1980 and then to Selection Grade in 2000.
 It was upgraded to corporation on 7 September 2012.